>> Finding Periodical Literature

-To find periodical literature on your research topic, consult an online research database, which is available from the University Libraries homepage under the link "Research Gateway" (http://www.usd.edu/library/research).
+To find periodical literature on your research topic, consult an online research database, which is available from the I. D. Weeks Library's homepage under the link "Databases" (https://www.usd.edu/Academics/Libraries/ID-Weeks-Library).
 The University Libraries currently provide over 240 databases for research purposes.
 (The Database Lesson covers using the research databases.)

 The Research Gateway page allows you to filter the databases by subject or discipline ("Business," "Education," "English," "Physics," etc.).
 If you know the name of the database you need to access (this happens as you do more research, especially in your major), you can click on the "Full alphabetical list," then on the first letter of the database name.
 Find your database on the page that comes up.
 Some of the most commonly used databases have permanent links located on the upper right corner of the Research Gateway home page.